Improved Operator Learning by Orthogonal Attention: Experiments

 \subsection{Ablation experiments}

-We conduct a detailed ablation study to assess the effectiveness of various components in ONO on Airfoil, Elasticity, and Pipe.
+To assess the effectiveness of various components in ONO, we conduct a comprehensive ablation study on three benchmarks: Airfoil, Elasticity, and Pipe.

-\textbf{Necessity of Orthogonalization.} A significant distinguishing characteristic of our orthogonal attention mechanism, as opposed to other attention mechanisms, is the inclusion of the orthogonalization process.
-To investigate the indispensability of this process, we carry out a series of experiments on three benchmarks. ``BN" and ``LN" denote the batch normalization~\citep{ioffe2015batch} and the layer normalization~\citep{ba2016layer}, while ``Ortho" signifies the orthogonalization process.
-It's worth noting that the attention mechanism coupled with layer normalization assumes a structure resembling Fourier-type attentinon~\citep{cao2021choose}.

-As shown in Table~\ref{table:ort}, our orthogonal attention consistently outperforms other attention mechanisms across all benchmarks, resulting in a remarkable reduction of prediction error, up to $81\%$ on Airfoil and $39\%$ on Pipe.
-We conjecture that the orthogonalization may benefit model training through feature scaling.
-Additionally, the inherent linear independence among orthogonal eigenfunctions aids the model in effectively distinguishing between various features, contributing to its superior performance compared to the conventional normalizations.

 \textbf{Influence of NN Block.} To show the compatibility of our model, we conduct experiments with different NN blocks.
-We choose the Galerkin transformer block in operator learning~\citep{cao2021choose} and two linear transformer blocks in other domains, including the Linear transformer block in~\citep{xiong2021nystromformer} and the Nystr{\"o}m transformer block in~\citep{katharopoulos2020transformers}.
+We choose the Galerkin Transformer block in operator learning~\cite{cao2021choose} and two linear transformer blocks in other domains, including the Linear Transformer block in~\cite{xiong2021nystromformer} and the Nystr{\"o}m Transformer block in~\cite{katharopoulos2020transformers}.

 Table~\ref{table:nnblock} showcases the results.
-The Nystr{\"o}m transformer block performs better on all three benchmarks and reduces the error up to 43$\%$ on Pipe.
-We notice that the Linear transformer and Galerkin transformer are both kernel-based methods transformer methods.
+The Nystr{\"o}m Transformer block performs better on all three benchmarks and reduces the error up to 43$\%$ on Pipe.
+Linear Transformer block exhibits superior performance on Airfoil and Pipe compared to the Galerkin Transformer block while demonstrating similar performance on Elasticity.
+We notice that the Linear Transformer block and Galerkin Transformer block are both kernel-based methods transformer methods.
 The Nystr{\"o}m attention uses a downsampling approach to approximate the softmax attention, which aids in capturing positional relationships and contributes to the feature extraction.
 However, all the variants consistently exhibit competitive performance, showcasing the flexibility and robustness of our model.

+\textbf{Influence of Orthogonalization.} To further investigate the impact of the orthogonalization process, we carry out a series of experiments on three benchmarks. ``BN" and ``LN" denote the batch normalization~\cite{ioffe2015batch} and the layer normalization~\cite{ba2016layer}, while ``Ortho" signifies the orthogonalization process in the attention module.
+It's worth noting that the attention mechanism coupled with layer normalization assumes a structure resembling Fourier-type attention~\cite{cao2021choose}.